User Directories and Preferred Applications

 dirs is a low-level library that provides platform-specific standard locations of directories for config, cache and other data on Linux, Windows, macOS and Redox by leveraging the mechanisms defined by the XDG base/user directory specifications on Linux, the Known Folder API on Windows, and the Standard Directory guidelines on macOS.

-// The `dirs` crate provides a convenient way to get paths to
+//!
+The `dirs` crate provides a convenient way to get paths to

-// standard directories on the file system, like the user's home directory,
+//! standard directories on the file system.

 fn main() {

-// Get the home directory
+// Get the home directory.

 if let Some(home_dir) = dirs::home_dir() {